QiangweiPeng/qiangweipeng.github.io/_pages/about.md

 # 🐾 About Me
 <span style="color:#F08080;"> I am now working on spatiotemporal dynamics modeling of single-cell/spatial transcriptome data If you are seeking any form of academic cooperation, please feel free to email me at qiangwei_peng@stu.pku.edu.cn.

 I am a fourth-year Ph.D. student at the School of Mathematical Sciences, Peking University, advised by [Prof. Tiejun Li (李铁军)](https://www.math.pku.edu.cn/teachers/litj/).
-Currently, I am a visiting graduate researcher at the Department of Genetics, Stanford University, working with [Prof. Xiaojie Qiu (邱肖杰)](https://www.devo-evo.com/).
+Currently, I am a visiting student researcher at the Department of Genetics, Stanford University, working with [Prof. Xiaojie Qiu (邱肖杰)](https://www.devo-evo.com/).
 I received my bachelor's degree from the School of Mathematical Sciences at Xiamen University, where I was mentored by [Prof. Wen Huang (黄文)](https://www.math.fsu.edu/~whuang2/).
 In addition to my mathematics training, I also earned a second bachelor's degree in economics.

 My current research interests lie at the intersection of mathematics, computational biology, and machine learning.
 I focus on developing mathematical models and advanced deep learning methods to reconstruct continuous cellular dynamics from single-cell and spatial transcriptomics data.